 • The LM protocol can be used to measure channel throughput as well as packet loss.

 • The DM protocol supports varying the measurement message size in order to measure delays associated with different packet sizes.

+Throughput and Packet Delay Variation measurements are derived from LM and DM, respectively.

 7.2.2.1.1 Proactive Loss Measurement